Student Media Center

 Dr. Martin, whose parents operated their own radio station in Mississippi, is well-known in music circles as both a musician and band leader.

-Primarily responsible for Creative Division operations and serves as the technical overseer for the School of Media and Communication.
+Primarily responsible for strategic communication operations and serves as an adjunct instructor for the School of Media and Communication.